xsscx/srd/README.md

 ```
 The 'latest' means that from X86_64 and/or M1 ARM the SRD IPSW has been installed with cryptex installation.

 Currently maintained are 2 Build Pipelines for X86_64 and M1 T8101 using macOS 11.6.x and 12.x to Build the example Cryptex DMG.
+Download the DMG at URL https://github.com/xsscx/srd/tree/main/dmg.

+The example SRD Cryptex DMG is a universal cryptex and works on the iPhone 11 and iPhone 12 SRD Models.
+The sample SRD Cryptex has been tested on the iPhone 11 for all IPSW from the iOS 14.3 floor for the iPhone 11 up to the latest iOS 15.3 Beta.
+On the iPhone 12 the cryptex installed for the iOS 15.2 floor and the 15.3 Beta.

 Do you have questions or need help?
 Reach out and open an Issue or Discussion.
 DM if that's easier.

-If you want to skip the Build Toolchain and install a Cryptex from DMG, this Repo is for you.

 Open an Issue to have Tooling built and added to the SRD DMG, sit back and watch the DMG get updated.

 # Cryptex DMG's for Mainline & Developer Trains